Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 * The Sub Categories page contains links to the actual quizes as well as a create button linked to the create page.

-* The Quizes consist of 10 questions each with 4 different to choose from.
+* The Quizzes consist of 10 questions each with 4 different to choose from.

 ## Features to Implement in the Future
 * **Data Base**
-    * Implementing the use of a Data Base could take the user interactivity to another level by allowing our users to create an accound and giving them access to create their own theories.
+    * Implementing the use of a Data Base could take the user interactivity to another level by allowing our users to create an account and giving them access to create their own theories.

-    * As mentioned previosly users will be allowed to create their own quizes.
+    * As mentioned previously users will be allowed to create their own quizes.

-    * Another feature that could be implemented is the ability for users to favorite quizes and having the ability to acess said quizes directly from their profile making it more accessible.
+    * Another feature that could be implemented is the ability for users to favorite quizzes and having the ability to access said quizzes directly from their profile making it more accessible.

 [Back to top ⇧](#table-of-contents)